lavrentiy-danilov/IB_summer_amp/pathogenic_microorganisms_n_AMPs.md

-**Finding top 5 human pathogenic microorganisms**
+**Finding some human pathogenic microorganisms**

-Here we have tried to select some human pathogenic microorganisms (up to 5) and conclude which AMPs (Antimicrobial peptides) extracted from marine organisms work against them.
+Here we have tried to select some human pathogenic microorganisms (up to 5 related to corals AMPs section + 3 additional related to other marine species for comparison) and conclude which AMPs (Antimicrobial peptides) extracted from marine organisms work against them.

-P.S.
-It is also possible there to look at pathogenic bacteria that are related to bacterial diseases of potato/barley.

 We have found the following human pathogenic microorganisms and diseases caused by them:
 1) **Staphylococcus aureus** causes skin infections, pneumonia, heart valve infections, and bone infections.
+2) **hey**
 2) **hey**
 3) **hey**
 4) **hey**